kobreu/PaybuttonXamarinSampleProjectIOS/README.md

 # PaybuttonXamarinSampleProjectIOS
-Sample Project for how to use the Paybutton on Android / Xamarin
+Sample Project for how to use the Paybutton on iOS with Xamarin